 Each organisation decides who is entitled to view the information contained within their Members' Handbook and the level of access they are willing to provide to non-members.
 Some allow free access to the public, some handbooks are strictly for members only and some offer access to paying subscribers.
 In some cases, non-members are only permitted to access handbooks in certain specified formats (for example, in print only or CD-ROM).

 Although most handbooks are comprehensive at the time of publication, members are advised in all cases to seek professional advice as information can change with professional developments and adjustments to policy.

 Organisations differ on how members should keep up to date with professional developments and changes in Institute policy.
 Some publish alterations to the handbook content via their websites.
 Some alert members to changes through the professional press.
 Other organisations communicate directly with members when changes occur.

 Finding Members' Handbooks and membership lists in the ICAEW Library

 We have print copies of Members' Handbooks in our collection from a number of other professional accountancy bodies.

 However, please be aware that these can sometimes can be out-of-date.
 Please check with the organisation concerned and always seek professional advice in addition to the information contained within the handbook.

-We also have print copies of membership lists for several accountancy bodies and have a dedicated page on Members lists of accountancy bodies.
+We also have print copies of for several accountancy bodies and have a dedicated page on Members lists of accountancy bodies.

 Verifying a person or firm's membership status